Tanoti/sphinxcontrib-autosaltsls/docs/document.rst

     *Scope: Entry*

     Provided the line following this directive is ``include:`` then the entries for that YAML key will be read into a list of includes to be rendered as cross-ref links to other sls files if possible.
+Jinja statements between include lines are ignored.

 .. confval:: show_id